KeldorKatarn/OpenTTD_PatchPack/README.md

 # This repository is no longer maintained

-Almost every single features included in this is now part of JGR's patch pack or soon will be.
-That patchpack is also savegame compatible with this one.
+Almost every single feature included in this is now part of JGR's patch pack or soon will be.
+That patch pack is also savegame compatible with this one.
 Therefore I recommend downloading that version instead if you want to stay up to date: https://github.com/JGRennison/OpenTTD-patches